OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 You can stop the development server by returning to the Terminal window where it is running and typing <key>CTRL</key>-<key>c</key>.

-The `gatsby new` command you ran earlier should have created a bunch of standard Gatsby application related files like so:
+The `gatsby new` command you ran earlier should have created a bunch of standard Gatsby application-related files like so:

 ```txt
 .